Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Introduction

 This leads to the study of strongly continuous semigroups on locally convex spaces.
 For equi-continuous semigroups, the theory is developed analogously to the Banach space situation for example in Yosida\cite{Yo78}.
 When characterising the operators that generate a semigroup, the more general context of locally equi-continuous semigroups introduces new technical challenges.
 Notably, the integral representation of the resolvent is not necessarily available.
 To solve this problem, K{\=o}mura, \={O}uchi and Dembart \cite{Ko68,Ou73,De74} have studied various generalised resolvents.
 More recently, Albanese and K\"{u}hnemund \cite{AK02} also study asymptotic pseudo resolvents and give a Trotter-Kato approximation result and the Lie-Trotter product formula.

 A different approach is used in recent papers where a subclass of locally convex spaces $(X,\tau)$ is considered for which the ordinary representation of the resolvent can be obtained.
 Essentially, these spaces are also equipped with a norm $\vn{\cdot}$ such $(X,\vn{\cdot})$ is Banach and such that the dual $(X,\tau)'$ is norming for $(X,\vn{\cdot})$.
-Bi-continuous semigroups have been studied in K\"{u}hnemund \cite{Ku03} and Albanese and Mangino \cite{AM04}.
-Using this approach, the Hille-Yosida and Trotter Approximation theorems have been proven.
+Bi-continuous semigroups have been studied in \cite{Ku03,AM04,Fa04}, in which the Hille-Yosida, Trotter Approximation theorem and perturbation results have been shown.
 Bi-continuity has the drawback, however, that it is a non-topological notion.
 Kunze \cite{Ku09,Ku11} studies semigroups of which he assumes that the resolvent can be given in integral form.
 His notions are topological, and he gives a Hille-Yosida theorem for equi-continuous semigroups.

-In this paper, we restrict to two subclasses of locally convex spaces for which we can develop the theory of semigroups that are strongly continuous and locally equi-continuous.
-We say that a locally convex space $(X,\tau)$ is of \textit{type A} if weak* compact subsets of the dual are equi-continuous.
-In Section \ref{section:first_set}, we show that semigroups on spaces of type A have the property that they are strongly continuous if and only if they are weakly continuous and locally equi-continuous.
+In Section \ref{section:first_set}, we start with some minor results for locally convex spaces $(X,\tau)$ that are strong Mackey.
+These spaces are of interest, because a strongly continuous semigroup on a strong Mackey space is automatically locally equi-continuous, which extends a result by K{\=o}mura\cite{Ko68} for barrelled spaces.

-We introduce a second type of spaces in Section \ref{section:boundedness_conditions}.
-Let the locally convex space $(X,\tau)$ be equipped with an auxiliary norm $\vn{\cdot}$ such that norm bounded sets coincide with $\tau$ bounded sets.
-We define $\cN$ as the set of $\tau$ continuous semi-norms that are bounded by the norm.
-We say that $(X,\tau,\vn{\cdot})$ is of \textit{type B} if $\cN$ is closed under taking countable convex combinations.
+From that point onward, we will consider sequentially complete locally convex spaces $(X,\tau)$ that are additionally equipped with an `auxiliary' norm.
+We assume that the norm topology is finer than $\tau$, but that the norm and $\tau$ bounded sets coincide.
+In Section \ref{section:boundedness_conditions}, we define $\cN$ as the set of $\tau$ continuous semi-norms that are bounded by the norm.
+We say that the space satisfies Convexity Condition C if $\cN$ is closed under taking countable convex combinations.
 This property allows the generalisation of a number of results in the Banach space theory.
-First of all, strong continuity of a semigroup on a space of type B implies the exponential boundedness of the semigroup.
+First of all, strong continuity of a semigroup on a space satisfying Condition C implies the exponential boundedness of the semigroup.
 Second, in Section \ref{section:infinitesimal_properties}, we show that the resolvent can be expressed in integral form.
 Third, in Section \ref{section:generation_results}, we give a straightforward proof of the Hille-Yosida theorem for strongly continuous and locally equi-continuous semigroups.